tristankeith/SaikouTV-Kuu/README.md

 https://saikou.me/

 ## DISCLAIMER

+* Sources will be updated from time to time to ensure users can still experience and enjoy the vast anime library.
+Feel free to reach out to me on Discord @ sienna#7777 if there is an issue with this TV fork.

 * Saikou only scrapes links from various websites and makes it easier for users to find anime and manga.